What always bothered me is that while the other boxers can cheat, you couldn't. It would have been cooler if you could pull off a kick or headbutt.

 If all the boxers are using the language of their native land, why doesn't Aran Ryan speak any Gaelic (Celtic?), or for that matter, why is Bear Hugger using a redneck-dialect mixed with english-speaking Canadian and no French?

-Apparently, the native Irish language is spoken by a minority.
-Thus they could just go with the more common and more stereotypical accented English.
+While part of the core school curriculum, Irish is the first spoken language of a relative minority of the population.
+Thus they could just go with the more common and more stereotypical-accented English.
 Bear Hugger has a few things for the English.
 The main point and most important is that French is not commonly spoken in BC, Canada, the province given to BH.

 French is only common in quebec.
 And he's talking like a canadian redneck.